codingMustache/codingMustache/README.md

 ## Joke of the Day

-You will never guess what Elsa did to the balloon.
-She let it go.
+Why did the house go to the doctor?
+It was having window panes.

 ## Daily Trivia

-What does GHz stand for?
+The teapot often seen in many 3D modeling applications is called what?
- 1. Gigahertz
+ 1. Utah Teapot
- 2. Gigahatz
+ 2. Tennessee Teapot
- 3. Gigahetz
+ 3. 3D Teapot
- 4. Gigahotz
+ 4. Pixar Teapot

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  Utah Teapot
 </details>